osmbe/website/content/posts/2015-01-01-motm-guy-roman.en.md

 categories: ["motm"]
 ---

-_Since five years <a href="http://www.openstreetmap.org/user/Roman%20Guy">Guy Roman</a> is retired.
+_Since five years [Guy Roman](http://www.openstreetmap.org/user/Roman%20Guy) is retired.
 Before that he was technical electrician for a engineering company.
 He mainly followed up projects for energy distribution and automation.
 So he was already "drawing" during his career._

 **How and when did you discover OpenStreetMap?**
 I accidentally discovered OpenStreetMap in 2008.